1. Is it safe to have a ramp like this?

 5. In relation to the AODA legislation is it not the responsibility of the location owner to implement new ramps under the Build Environment standards?

-Ramp requests received through our Community Ramp Projects sure are!
+Ramp requests received through our Community Ramp Projects are provided to businesses at no cost!
 Our Community Ramp Projects bring together inspired and passionate volunteers and generous local retailers in different communities.
-Through their volunteer efforts (as builders and educators delivering our important awareness-raising messages) and building material donations from local hardware stores, a business owner has the opportunity to receive a ramp at little to no cost.
+Through their volunteer efforts (as builders and educators delivering our important awareness-raising messages) and building material donations from local hardware stores, a business owner has the opportunity to receive a sponsored ramp.

 7. Can I get a charitable tax receipt for my donation?